 Dabo Swinney signs largest college football contract ever

-Clemson football coach Dabo Swinney has agreed to the biggest contract in college football history, paying him $92 million over the next 10 years.
+Two national titles in three years have helped earn Clemson football coach Dabo Swinney the biggest contract in college football history.

-Trustees approved the contract Friday, which runs through 2028.
-Swinney has led the Tigers to two national titles in three seasons.
+University trustees approved the 10 year, $92 million deal Friday.
+It runs through 2028 and includes two new clauses to make sure Swinney stays with the Tigers and stays one of the sport's best paid coaches as long as he keeps winning.

-Swinney contract has a few unusual points.
-His buyout is significantly higher if he leaves Clemson for his alma mater Alabama.
-Swinney must pay $4 million if he leaves Clemson before the end of this year, but that increases to $6 million if he coaches the Crimson Tide.
+The buyout in Swinney's contract increases significantly if he leaves Clemson to coach at Alabama, where he was a walk on wide receiver and assistant coach in the 1990s.
+Swinney must pay $4 million if he leaves Clemson before the end of this year, but the buyout increases to $6 million if he coaches the Crimson Tide.

 The deal also requires Swinney to be one of the three highest paid coaches in college football any season after his team makes the playoff semifinals or he can leave without penalty.

-Nick Saban signed a $74 million, eight year deal with Alabama and Jimbo Fisher has a 10 year, $75 million contract with Texas A&M.
+Swinney's contract is bigger than the $74 million, eight year deal Alabama's Nick Saban has through 2025 and the 10 year, $75 million contract Jimbo Fisher with Texas A&M signed through 2027.

+Clemson athletic director Dan Radakovich, who also received a contract extension Friday through June 2024, said Swinney is worth every penny.

+"Dabo's leadership of our football program has brought value, exposure and unprecedented levels of success not only to our athletics program but to the entire university," Radakovich said in a statement.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25